ten-protocol/go-ten/docs/_docs/api/debug-apis.md

 Obscuro nodes support the following JSON-RPC API methods over both HTTP and websockets:

 * `debug_traceTransaction`
-* `debug_LogVisibility`: returns a list of log entries, each containing the relevancy and lifecycleEvent fields.
+* `debug_eventLogRelevancy`: returns a list of log entries, each containing the relevancy and lifecycleEvent fields.

 ## debug_LogVisibility